Leo-Adlakha/Leo-Adlakha/README.md

+Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.

 Hi, I am **Leo Adlakha**, currently pursuing a B.E. in Computer Science from **Netaji Subhas University of Technology**, Batch 2022.
 My Technical Proficiencies include -

 #